awsdocs/iam-user-guide/doc_source/list_amazonelasticcontainerservice.md

 # Actions, resources, and condition keys for Amazon Elastic Container Service<a name="list_amazonelasticcontainerservice"></a>

+**Tip**
+This page is moving to a new location on November 16, 2020\.
+Please update your bookmark to use the new page at [https://docs\.aws\.amazon\.com/service\-authorization/latest/reference/list\_amazonelasticcontainerservice\.html](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonelasticcontainerservice.html)\.

 Amazon Elastic Container Service \(service prefix: `ecs`\) provides the following service\-specific resources, actions, and condition context keys for use in IAM permission policies\.

 References: